Slumbering FX confounds traders, prompts fear of rude awakening

 Similarly, the euro, often a hedge against European risks, has barely responded to recent selloffs in Italian bonds.

-(Graphic: Inverse correlation between euro, Italian spread not what it was - tmsnrt.rs/2ZLcHSE)
+For a graphic on inverse correlation between euro, Italian spread not what it was, click: tmsnrt.rs/2ZLcHSE

 Hedge funds have also trimmed bets on currency direction.